How to Add Characters in Excel (with Formula, Flash Fill & VBA)

 • Type equal sign (=) to type formula.

-• Select the cell containing the first name (E5)
+• Select the cell containing the first name (E5).

-• Place a closing bracket.
-In our example, your formula should now be
+• In our example, the formula should be:

 =CONCATENATE("Professor ", E5)